jeddeloh/rescript-apollo-client/documentationWebsite/docs/contributing.md

 ### Directory Structure and Module Naming

-Each directory should have a corresponding Reason module
+Each directory should have a corresponding Reason module.

 ```
 @apollo/client/react/hooks/useQuery.js